Walter Prescott Webb: Personal life

 Webb married Jane Elizabeth Oliphant of Austin on September 16, 1916.
 Their only child, Mildred Alice Webb, was born on July 30, 1918.
 Webb's father-in-law was the Confederate States Army veteran and Austin, Texas-based photographer, William J. Oliphant (1845–1930).
 Walter and Jane remained married until her death in 1960.

 Webb purchased a 360-acre tract in Hays County, Texas, not far from Austin.
 He rehabilitated an old stone house which was located near a topological feature, and called his second home, "Friday Mountain Ranch."
 Webb hosted many get togethers at his ranch, attracting Texas literatis such as Frank Wardlaw, John Henry Faulk, Roy Bedichek, Mody Boatright, and J. Frank Dobie.

-In 1961, Webb met Terrell Maverick, the widow of Maury Maverick, a former Mayor of San Antonio and Congressman.
-They married on December 14, 1961 in Fredericksburg, Texas.
+In 1961, Webb met Terrell Louise Dobbs Maverick (1901–1994), the widow of Maury Maverick, a former Mayor of San Antonio and Congressman.
+They married on December 14, 1961, in Fredericksburg, Texas.

 Death and legacy

-Webb died at the age of 74 in an automobile crash near Buda, Texas.
-He was driving, and the passenger, Terrell Maverick, suffered serious injuries, but survived.
+In March 1963, Webb died at the age of 74 in an automobile crash near Buda, Texas.
+He was driving, and the passenger, his wife Terrell Maverick, suffered serious injuries, but survived.
 Webb was the editor of Maverick's memoir, and the two were on the road promoting her book.

-Governor John B. Connally, Jr. issued a proclamation for Webb to be enterred at the Texas State Cemetery in Austin.
+Governor John B. Connally, Jr. issued a proclamation for Webb to be interred at the Texas State Cemetery in Austin.
 Zilker Park in Austin is the site of a statue of Webb with statues of fellow Texas writers, J. Frank Dobie and Roy Bedichek.

 In his honor the University of Texas established the Walter Prescott Webb Chair of History and Ideas.
 Philippa Levine held this chair starting in 2017.
 Webb Middle School in Austin, Texas is also named after him.

 Webb is also noted for his early criticism of the water usage patterns in the region.
 In 2012, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.